seth-git/atomicglobalmin/readme.txt

 If using the program with ADF, GAMESS, GAMESS-UK, Jaguar, Molpro, or ORCA , please see configuration instructions in section F.

-You may get updates to the program if you have subversion installed.
-To do this, navigate to the directory where the pso directory is located, then type 'svn update pso'.
-Please wait to do this until after major revisions have been released.

 B. Input, output, resume, and optimization files

 Each of the four algorithms, particle swarm optimization (PSO), basin hopping, simulated annealing, and the genetic algorithm has a different input file (file extension .inp).
 These were designed to be as self explanatory as possible.
 Simulated annealing and basin hopping have a common input file, since they are similar algorithms.
 Each time the program is run, it creates an output file (file extension .out), which contains the input parameters as well as summary information on the progress of the run.
 The program also creates a resume file (file extension .res), which contains all information necessary for restarting a run that was stopped before it was completed.
 An optimization file (file extension .opt) can be created from a resume file in order to perform a local geometry optimization on the list of best structures after the run has completed.

 C. Running and restarting the program

-Four example input files are LJ7_PSO.inp, LJ7_Sim.inp, LJ7_BH.inp, and LJ7_GA.inp, for PSO, simulated annealing, and the genetic algorithm respectively.
-To run a PSO input file, type:
+Four example input files are LJ7_PSO.inp, LJ7_Sim.inp, LJ7_BH.inp, and LJ7_GA.inp, for PSO, simulated annealing, basin hopping, and the genetic algorithm respectively.
+To run PSO, type:

       ./pso LJ7_PSO.inp